Cheukting/pyO3_202/README.md

 Concurrency is used a lot in modern programming.
 We do not want to waste any computational time in our fast phased world, especially everyone now have a personal computer/ laptop or mobile device which is packed with computational power.

-The are many design and way to achieve concurrency, to keep things simple when we are talking about concurrency in this workshop, we will be mainly focusing on:
+There are many design and way to achieve concurrency, to keep things simple when we are talking about concurrency in this workshop, we will be mainly focusing on:

 - Asynchronous programming (with async/await pattern)
 - Multithreaded programming